Zeerak113/ground-water-potential-model/README.md

 ---
 ## Continuous Spatial Grid Output

 This is the 2d generated grid.
-It's a continous map of Voronoi Patchwork appearance because of the nearet method utilized.
+It's a continous map of Voronoi Patchwork appearance because of the Griddata interpolator's nearest method.
 The prediction probabilities were used for this instead of binary predictions.
 <img width="2475" height="2179" alt="groundwater_potential_map" src="https://github.com/user-attachments/assets/a14f9e5b-f756-4bde-8876-a59f69d1492c" />